adrian-1990/CI-project-2-JavaScript/README.md

 Below are the future feature I would like to implement on the site.

 * I would like to add animation to my game buttons.
-When the user makes their selection the button will have an animation to change the image
+When the user makes their selection the button will have an animation to change the image.

 * I would like to add images to the winnder modal.
-For example, if the player won an image of spock would appear congratulating them and if they lost maybe an image of Scissors cutting paper to tie in with the differant way the player can lose
+For example, if the player won an image of spock would appear congratulating them and if they lost maybe an image of Scissors cutting paper to tie in with the differant way the player can lose.

 ## Technologies Used